Best Practices for Performance with DigitalOcean Spaces

 How Does This Improve Performance?

 Spaces is designed for storing and serving moderate to large files.
-Files 20 MB to 200 MB in size will give the best performance for both writes and reads.
-Additionally, combining small files into one larger file will greatly reduce the overall number of requests to your Space compared to handling many small files individually.
+Files 20 MB to 200 MB in size give the best performance for both writes and reads.
+Additionally, combining small files into one larger file greatly reduces the overall number of requests to your Space compared to handling many small files individually.

 How Do I Implement This?